KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-pages.md

 {{< figure src="desktop.png" title="Two pages next to each other on the desktop" class="text-center" >}}

 So let’s create some pages!
-To simplify the QML code, you are going to put each page in its own .qml file and let the name end with Page.
-The first version of StartPage.qml looks like this:
+To simplify the QML code, you are going to put each page in its own `.qml` file and let the name end with `Page`.
+The first version of `StartPage.qml` looks like this:

 ```json
 import QtQuick 2.2